 This is partly true, but there is a BIG but!

 When we strength train, we want to stimulate our body in a specific way, which is determined by our goals.
 This means that training for greater muscle mass should provide a different stimulus than training for relative strength.
-In principle, different mechanisms lead to greater muscle mass and greater strength respectively, although there are some correlations, which is why a bodybuilder and an athlete should not train in the same way.
+In principle, different mechanisms produce greater muscle mass and greater strength respectively, although there are some correlations, which is why a bodybuilder and an athlete do not train in the same way.

 For us to benefit from this stimulus or stressor, it is essential that our body can adapt.
 Along the way, our bodies are extremely good at adapting to new environments and stimuli, but the body needs time to recover.